Discover what is relevant for you.

 "Internal Politics and Digital Initiatives" Slide Deck

 Here are the slides used during the webinar I did with MITSloan in July 2018.
 The attendees had lots of good questions and I'm writing up the ones there was no time to answer.
 Stay tuned!

 Gig vs. Traditional Mindset - 8 Behaviors

 Figure 1 for "How a Gig Mindset Inside Organizations Will Shape Our Future", published on LinkedIn and as part of a series of posts for the 10th Global Peter Drucker Forum blog.
 The framework for the gig mindset research started with a description of 8 contrasting behaviors.
 The version you see above is the current result after many hours of conversation and refinements with the Gig Mindset Advisory Board.

-I’ve started a series of briefing notes about the organization in the digital age.
-They cover different facets of digital transformation: leadership, change, enterprise entrepreneurship, individual development, along with other topics and challenges.
+My briefing notes about the organization in the digital age cover different facets of digital and organizational transformation: leadership, change, the gig mindset inside, individual development, along with other topics and challenges.